Alvan Clark & Sons

 The 18.5 in Dearborn telescope (housed successively at the University of Chicago, Northwestern University and Adler Planetarium) was commissioned in 1856 by the University of Mississippi.
 The outbreak of the Civil War prevented them from ever taking ownership.
 As a result, it was being tested in Cambridgeport when Alvan Graham observed Sirius B in 1862.

 In 1873 they built the 26 in objective lens for the refractor at the United States Naval Observatory.
-In 1883, they build the 30 in telescope for the Pulkovo Observatory in Russia, the 36 in objective for the refractor at Lick Observatory was made in 1887, and the 40 in lens for the Yerkes Observatory refractor, in 1897, only ever exceeded in size by the lens made for Great Paris Exhibition Telescope of 1900.
+In 1883, they built the 30 in telescope for the Pulkovo Observatory in Russia, the 36 in objective for the refractor at Lick Observatory was made in 1887, and the 40 in lens for the Yerkes Observatory refractor, in 1897, only ever exceeded in size by the lens made for Great Paris Exhibition Telescope of 1900.

 The company also built a number of smaller instruments, which are still highly prized among collectors and amateur astronomers.

 The company's assets were acquired by the Sprague-Hathaway Manufacturing Company in 1933, but continued to operate under the Clark name.
 In 1936, Sprague-Hathaway moved the Clark shop to a new location in West Somerville, Massachusetts, where manufacturing continued in association with the Perkin-Elmer Corporation, another maker of precision instruments.
 Most of Clark's equipment was disposed of as scrap during World War II, and Sprague-Hathaway itself was liquidated in 1958.